Overview of Pools¶

 Windows 365 Pools¶

-For Windows 365 sites, a pool refers to a group of users who share compute resources, such as machines.
+Windows 365 pools are a group of users who share compute resources, such as machines.
 Using a pool, you can grant access and permissions to a group, instead of individual users, simplifying user access management.

-In Windows 365 deployments, a pool is assigned during tenant creation or after.
+Windows 365 pools are assigned during tenant creation or after.
 User—machine assignment (one-to-one relationship) is managed in Microsoft Azure.
 The availability of Windows 365 licenses purchased by the organization determines the number of possible assignments.
-User access to the pool in the case involves associating Microsoft Entra Groups with the pool.
+User access to the pool in this case involves associating Microsoft Entra Groups with the pool.

 VMware Pools¶

-For VMware sites, a pool refers to a set of shared compute resources, such as machines.
-Pools allow you to assign machines to users in a one-to-one relationship.
+VMware pools refer to a set of shared compute resources, such as machines.
+VMware pools allow the assignment of machines to users in a one-to-one relationship.
 In VMware deployments, a vSphere resource pool is created and assigned to the tenant after the tenant is set up.
 During pool creation, users are assigned to the pool.
-User—machine assignment is managed by VMware.

 Registered Device Pools¶

-For registered devices, a pool refers to a set of workstations that are already set up in customer environments, and are assigned to users in a one-to-one relationship.
+A registered device pool refers to a set of workstations that are already set up in customer environments, and are assigned to users in a one-to-one relationship.
 Anyware Manager Enterprise does not provision these resources, but instead, only manages remote access using Anyware Agents.

 Once Anyware agents are installed on the devices in the pool, they are populated in the machines list of the pool page, from where user—machine is controlled.